Buffalo Niagara International Airport: Service history

 In 1986–1987 the US airline industry went through a series of buyouts and mergers, and by the end of 1989 most domestic air service in the US was provided by six "legacy carriers."
 At the end of the 1980s, airlines at Buffalo were mostly this six and their regional affiliates: American, United, Continental, USAir, Northwest and Delta Air Lines.
-During the 1990s, with People Express vanquished, these carriers kept fares high and enplanements stagnant at Buffalo.
+During the 1990s, with People Express swallowed by Continental, these carriers kept fares high and enplanements stagnant at Buffalo.

 Low fare service

 At the beginning of the 21st century, Buffalo Niagara International Airport grew with the addition of low-cost carriers Southwest and JetBlue.
 Due to the "Southwest Effect", Buffalo Niagara International Airport exceeded the 5 million passenger mark in 2006.
 Previous estimates by the NFTA had projected 3.8 million passengers for 2006, and it would be 2020 before the 5 million passenger plateau would be reached.
 Buffalo is the largest airport by passenger traffic in Upstate New York and now averages 4.5–5.5 million passengers per year.
 Another addition to the low cost carriers was Frontier, which began service from Buffalo in 2017.